Cameroon: 'Ambazonians' threaten journalists – DW – 05/11/2023

 Reporters at risk

-An army officer who asked not to be named told AFP that Capo Daniel calls himself the "commander" of the group's Dark Forces and is one of the senior separatist leaders living in exile.
+An army officer who asked not to be named told the news agency AFP that Daniel calls himself the "commander" of the group's Dark Forces and is one of the senior separatist leaders living in exile.

 Cameroonian authorities describe separatists fighting for independence as "terrorists."

-Ignatius Njie, president of the Cameroon Journalists' Trade Union in Bamenda, condemned the journalists' killing and the "reign of terror" separatists have imposed on local English-speaking communities.
+Ignatius Njie, president of the Cameroon Journalists' Trade Union in Bamenda, condemned the killings and the "reign of terror" separatists have imposed on local English-speaking communities.

 "When a separatist leader says the killing of Anye was a mistaken identity, it is very despicable.
 You cannot go around killing people, and you turn around and say it was a mistaken identity," Njie told DW.

-Raymond, a reporter in Bamenda — who declined to give his second name for security reasons — told DW that he is worried for his safety now that the separatists plan to target journalists.
+Raymond, a reporter in Bamenda — who declined to give his second name for security reasons — told DW he's worried for his safety now that the separatists plan to target journalists.

 "We have now become targets — and after Nsoh's death we don't know who is next.
 The fighters have the arms, and our weapons are the pens and microphones.
 The threats mean we will operate from underground and not freely," Raymond told DW.